Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Definitions Notation

-where $U_{ion}$ is the electron-ion interaction potential, and the self-energy $\Sigma_{xc}(\omega)$ is frequency-dependent (dynamic) and non-Hermitian and encodes the complex exchange and correlation effects of the many-body system.
-The Hartree potential $\phi_H$ is determined by the electron density $n(x)$ {\it via}
+and the self-energy $\Sigma_{xc}(\omega)$ is frequency-dependent (dynamic) and non-Hermitian and encodes the complex exchange and correlation effects of the many-body system.
+For use in this article, the Dyson equation can be rewritten as